leapfrogtechnology/sync-db/README.md

 @leapfrogtechnology/sync-db/1.0.0-alpha.3 linux-x64 node-v8.15.1
 ```

-The CLI exposes a single command `sync-db` that runs synchronize operation based on your [configurations](#configurations).
+The CLI exposes a single command `sync-db` that runs synchronize operation based on your [configuration](#configuration).

 **CLI Options**